sirselim/cpg_annotate/README.md

 ## example usage

+Either clone or download this repository, ensure the `Ilmn450K_anno.RDS` file is in the same directory as the R script (`cpg_annotate.R`).

 This has currently been tested on Linux, but should work on any system with R installed.

 ```R